Coarsening transitions of wet liquid foams under microgravity conditions: Abstract

 \section{Abstract}

 We report foam coarsening studies which were performed in the International Space Station (ISS) to suppress drainage due to gravity.
 Foams and bubbly liquids with controlled liquid fractions $\phi$ between 15 and 50\% were investigated to study the transition between bubble growth laws previously reported near the dry limit $\phi \rightarrow 0$ and the dilute limit $\phi \rightarrow 1$ (Ostwald ripening).
-We determined the coarsening rates, which are in close agreement with theoretical predictions for the driest foams.
-When the liquid fraction is increased beyond a critical value, we observe a sharp cross-over between the respective laws.
-The critical value $\phi^*$ is characteristic of a transition, above which the neighboring bubbles are no longer all in contact like a jamming transition.
+We determined the coarsening rates; for the driest foams and the bubbly liquids, they are in close agreement with theoretical predictions.
+We observe a sharp cross-over between the respective laws at a critical value $\phi^*$.
+At liquid fractions beyond this transition, neighboring bubbles are no longer all in contact, like at a jamming transition.
 Remarkably $\phi^*$ is significantly larger than the random close packing volume fraction of the bubbles $\phi_{\text{rcp}}$ which was determined independently.
 We attribute the differences between $\phi^*$ and $\phi_{\text{rcp}}$ to a weakly adhesive bubble interaction that we have studied in complementary ground-based experiments.